The Birmingham School of Elocution

 Elocution has come of age!
 Gone are the images of stuffy Victorian drawing rooms!
 My method of teaching elocution is the science of speech training.
 Based upon my own postgraduate research into speech and linguistics, I have established a quick and easy way to give anybody confidence in speaking and communication.
 All sessions are now on SKYPE or ZOOM.

 Today’s world is highly competitive and it is vital that professionals and those who seek to further their careers, gain the vital skills in communication.
 Accent Reduction - the Birmingham School of Elocution teaches adults a fast and effective way to reduce or soften their accents.
 My approach to elocution will transform your speaking voice and increase your confidence.

 The Birmingham School of Elocution also offers children’s classes.
-Children from 7 to 16 years of age are taught to develop a confident and clear speaking style – and to gain LAMDA communication certificates - recognised by universities!
+Children from 7 to 16 years of age are taught to develop a confident and clear speaking style – and to gain LAMDA or New Era Academy communication certificates - recognised by universities!
 Adults have the opportunity to gain the Associate Diploma in Interview and Presentation Technique of Victoria College of Music and Arts Est 1890.
 For further information see the AVCM Diploma Course.

 The Birmingham School of Elocution provides one-to-one speech training sessions to adult clients.
 Children’s classes are available on weekends and evenings.

 Elocution - just the word is sufficient to conjure up images of Victorian or Edwardian gentlemen getting their pupils to recite long poems and ridiculing them for their mispronunciation of vowels and consonants.